siderolabs/talos/website/content/v1.5/introduction/prodnotes.md

 Create an appropriate frontend for the endpoint, listening on TCP port 6443, and point the backends at the addresses of each of the Talos control plane nodes.
 Your Kubernetes endpoint will be the IP address or DNS name of the load balancer front end, with the port appended (e.g. https://myK8s.mydomain.io:6443).

+> Note: an HTTP load balancer can't be used, as Kubernetes API server does TLS termination and mutual TLS authentication.

 ### Layer 2 VIP Shared IP

 Talos has integrated support for serving Kubernetes from a shared/virtual IP address.